KMKfw/kmk_firmware/docs/en/rapidfire.md

 ## Usage

 Each repeat counts as one full cycle of pressing and releasing.
-RapidFire works with chording (i.e., holding Shift plus a RapidFire key will repeatedly send the shifted version of that RapidFire key) and chaining (i.e., `KC.RF(KC.LSHIFT(KC.A))`.
+RapidFire works with modifiers (i.e., holding Shift plus a RapidFire key will repeatedly send the shifted version of that RapidFire key) and chaining (i.e., `KC.RF(KC.LSHIFT(KC.A))`.
 Multiple RapidFire keys can be held down at the same time, and their timers work independently of each other.

 The RapidFire keycode has a few different options: